cisocrgroup/Resources/manuals/pocoto-manual.md

 *suspicious* words^[
     The identification of these words both depends on the OCR engine and the output format you use.
 ].
-If you used a profiler service to obtain a language profile for your OCRed document (see in the chapter [Profiler]), it will also show you common historical spelling variations encountered in all the words over the whole
+If you used a profiler service to obtain an error profile for your OCRed document (see in the chapter [Profiler]), it will also show you common historical spelling variations encountered in all the words over the whole